aremath/hmc-reconciliation-graph/docs/README.md

 #### DP

-DP is the workhorse of the code - it utilizes several helper functions to actually perform computations and implement the algorithm given in the technical report titled "HMC CS Technical Report CS-2011-1: Faster Dynamic Programming Algorithms for the Cophylogeny Reconstruction Problem".
-For more details on the algorithm itself, see that report and/or the comments/docstrings included in the file.
-Given host and parasite trees, tip mappings, and costs for duplication, transfer, and loss, DP implements this algorithm and returns the DTL maximum parsimony reconciliation graph as a dictionary, the total cost associated with the best reconciliation for the given D, T, and L costs, the number of reconciliations for the given trees and tip mappings, and a list of all possible mapping nodes for the root of the gene tree that could be used in an MPR (see the outputs discussed in the section on using this code from the command line for more detail on the output format).
+DP implements the algorithm given in the technical report titled "HMC CS Technical Report CS-2011-1: Faster Dynamic Programming Algorithms for the Cophylogeny Reconstruction Problem".
+Given host and parasite trees, tip mappings, and costs for duplication, transfer, and loss, DP returns the DTL maximum parsimony reconciliation graph as a dictionary, the total cost associated with the best reconciliation for the given D, T, and L costs, the number of reconciliations for the given trees and tip mappings, and a list of all possible mapping nodes for the root of the gene tree that could be used in an MPR (see the outputs discussed in the section on using this code from the command line for more detail on the output format).

 #### Reconcile

 Reconcile is the more practically useful function.
-Since the data are implemented as newick trees and mappings, reconcile utilizes a separate module that both handles getting the data from a separate file and reformats the inputs to work nicely with DP.
+Since the data are implemented as newick trees and mappings, reconcile utilizes a separate module that both handles getting the data from a file and reformatting the inputs.
 Reconcile reformats the species and gene trees to match the output format given in the section on running from the command line, and prints out these trees along with the reconciliation graph, the number of Maximum Parsimony Reconciliations, and a list of mappings of gene nodes onto species nodes that could produce an MPR.

 ## How to use RunTests.py